 - 1. Eat some meat, fish, eggs, beans and other non-dairy sources of protein every day. - 2.
-Eat at least two servings of fish, including a serving of oily fish, a week.
-Oily fish is great for heart health.
+Eat at least two portions of fish a week, including a portion of oily fish. - 3.
+Eat no more than 70g of red meat a day.

-- When you're cooking and serving these foods, try not to add extra fat or oil. - 2.
-When you're buying meat, look for a lean cut or compare the labels on different produce and choose the one lower in saturated fat. - 3.
-Trim off the excess fat and remove the skin from poultry. - 4.
-Watch out for meat and fish products in pastry, batter or breadcrumbs these can be high in fat and/or salt.
+- 1. When you're cooking and serving these foods, try not to add extra fat or oil. - 2.
+When you're buying meat, look for a lean cut or compare the labels on different produce and choose the one lower in saturated fat - 3.
+Watch out for meat and fish products in pastry, batter or breadcrumbs - these can be high in fat and/or salt.